tim-roberts1/tva/website/blog/2022-011-30-dev-beta/index.md

 ## React Utils

 Beta introduces a ton of new hooks for people who are React users.
-From everything to [Preloading Images](https://design.pluralsight.com/docs/development/react-utils/use-preloaded-img) to [Autoformatting Dates](https://design.pluralsight.com/docs/development/react-utils/use-auto-format-date) we have it covered!
+Everything from [Preloading Images](https://design.pluralsight.com/docs/development/react-utils/use-preloaded-img) to [Autoformatting Dates](https://design.pluralsight.com/docs/development/react-utils/use-auto-format-date), we have it covered!

 Check out the latest hooks in the [React Utils docs](https://design.pluralsight.com/docs/development/react-utils/use-auto-format-date).